LaraHack/linflows_model_implementation/queries/sparql_basic.md

 ## Queries for Competency Questions

-### 1. What is the ratio of positive and negative comments per reviewer?
+### 1. What is the distribution of positive and negative comments per reviewer?

 Comments positive/negative per review for a chosen article: